-The reference period for the most recent Employee Earnings and Hours Survey was the last pay period ending on or before 18 May 2012.
-Results from the survey were released on 23 January 2013 in the publication Employee Earnings and Hours, Australia, May 2012 (cat. no. 6306.0).
+The reference period for the most recent Employee Earnings and Hours Survey was the last pay period ending on or before 16 May 2014.
+Results from the survey were released on 22 January 2015 in the publication Employee Earnings and Hours, Australia, May 2014 (cat. no. 6306.0).

-EEH CURFs from the 2006 and 2010 surveys were also released.
+EEH CURFs from the 2006, 2010 and 2012 surveys are also available.

-The May 2014 EEH CURF generally contains finer levels of detail of data items than what is otherwise published in Employee Earnings and Hours, Australia, May 2012 (cat. no. 6306.0).
-For more information on the level of detail provided, see the associated data item listings available from the data items list.|
+The May 2014 EEH CURF generally contains finer levels of detail of data items than what is otherwise published in Employee Earnings and Hours, Australia, May 2014 (cat. no. 6306.0).
+For more information on the level of detail provided, see the associated data item listings available from the data item list.

 Steps to confidentialise the microdata are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
 As a result, it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
 Further information about the steps taken to confidentialise the microdata is available through the following link CURF confidentiality.

 The Survey of Employee Earnings and Hours has been conducted either annually or biennially since 1975.
 Since 1996 the survey has been conducted biennially.
 The conceptual framework used for this survey and key changes made to it since 1974 are described in Chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).

-This page last updated 3 June 2013
+This page last updated 10 June 2015